tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 For the sake of an easier explanation, we further divide the LTE model in two separate parts, which are described in the following.

+The overall architecture of the LTE module is represented in the following figures.

 The first part is the lower LTE radio protocol stack, which is represented in the figures